Bayesian Social Influence in the Online Realm: Experiment I

 Before analyzing the data, we clean and filter it.
-Namely, we discard all answers from users whose answers were incomplete either due to technical reasons or individual errors (less than $5\%$ of all participants).

-Then, we apply different filters for the macroscopic and microscopic modeling.
-We note that we measure how much time it takes for each participant to evaluate each video.
-We exploit this information, to invalidate the video evaluations that took a subject less than half of full video length.
-Furthermore, we also invalidate the evaluations of videos that have been seen by the participant externally before the experiment.
-For the macroscopic modeling, we use this information to discard the participants with answers invalidated for multiple videos (less than $3\%$ of all participants).
-For the microscopic modeling, we additionally look into how many comments a participant read for each video.
-Since we have only seven measurements per each user, multiple measurements at $\Delta n=0$ make it harder to infer influenceability per each user.
-Thus, we invalidate the responses that have $\Delta n=0$.
-Finally, we discard the participants with answers invalidated for multiple videos (around $20\%$ of all participants; this includes the former filter).
+Namely, we discard all answers that are incomplete due to technical reasons or individual mistakes, as well as double answers from the same participant (in total, we discard less than $6\%$ of all participants).
+To estimate the quality of answers, we measure how much time it takes for each participant to evaluate each video.
+We exploit this information, to invalidate the video evaluations that took a subject less time than half of video duration.
+Furthermore, we also invalidate the evaluations of videos that have been seen by the participant externally before the experiment, according to self-reports of participants for each video.
+Then, we discard the participants with answers invalidated for more than one videos.
+In total, we discard less than $10\%$ of all participants.